buildfirst/buildfirst/images/README.md

 These are the images referenced in other **README** files throughout the repository.

-Included here for both completion and to defend against link rot.
+Included here _for completeness' sake_ and to protect against link rot.

+These are not part of the samples _per-se_, you don't need to worry about them.